-Slow-moving or stopped-up drains are common in bathroom sinks, but luckily the fix is usually simple and takes only about 15 minutes.
-The problem is caused by hair and gummy soap scum that get caught on the stopper or pivot rod and clogs the drain.
+Slow-moving or stopped-up drains are common in bathroom sinks.
+But luckily the fix is usually simple and takes only about 15 minutes.
+The problem is almost always caused by hair and gummy soap scum that get caught on the stopper or pivot rod and clogs the drain.

 Video: How to Unclog a Bathroom Sink Drain